iden3/iden3-docs/source/devel/centralized_login.rst

 * Send a request for a new *requestIdenAssert* packet to the centralized application back-end
 * Open a websocket between front-end and back-end
-* Display QR code containing tje *requestIdenAssert* packet to be signed by iden3's wallet
+* Display QR code containing the *requestIdenAssert* packet to be signed by iden3's wallet

 Back-End
 ********